joshuaju/joshuaju.github.io/_posts/2021-05-27-iosp-conquering-functional-dependencies.markdown

 are operations, so by definition they are independent of other (source code) functions.

 On the surface the two solutions may look alike.
 After all, method names and logic haven’t changed too much.
 However, looking at the dependency trees it is clear that something has changed indeed.
 Code that was previously nested and inter-dependent is now shallow and decoupled.

-Why should we care about IOSP?
+# Why should we care about IOSP?

 Thanks to applying the IOSP, the refactored solution has a few favorable qualities compared to the initial solution.

-Testability: It shouldn’t come as a surprise that decoupled code is easier to test compared to tightly coupled code.
+**Testability**: It shouldn’t come as a surprise that decoupled code is easier to test compared to tightly coupled code.
 As seen in the dependency trees respecting the IOSP has decoupled presentation, business and data access layers from one another.
 Before the refactoring, testing the business logic required you to either (a) actually prepare text files to be read during a test, or (b) mock the data access layer.
 But now you just pass in the String text
 , because the business logic doesn’t care about the text’s origin.
 It just knows how to extract those words.

-Readability: The IOSP has pulled up the relevant aspects of the program: read the text, extract the words, display them – it’s all in the very first function.
+**Readability**: The IOSP has pulled up the relevant aspects of the program: read the text, extract the words, display them – it’s all in the very first function.
 Gathering that information from the initial solution would require you to read through three functions and filter out details and by then you involuntarily have read most of the code already.
 // excerpt from refactored main var text = dataAccess.readText(args[0]);
 var words = business.extractUniqueWords(text);
 ui.displayWords(words);

-Flexibility.: The initial solution is geared towards reading from a file – just take a look at the method signatures (see excerpt below).
+**Flexibility**: The initial solution is geared towards reading from a file – just take a look at the method signatures (see excerpt below).
 The requirement that words shall be read from a text file has proliferated into every layer.
 The design decision has run along with the dependencies from top to bottom.
 What if we’d want to read text from a database?
 Which places would you need to update?
 The refactored solution is much more welcoming to such change, as just one method needs to be updated or swapped.

 ```java
 // initial solution